gjanders/SplunkVersionControl/README.md

 [SplunkVersionControlCloud github](https://github.com/gjanders/SplunkVersionControlCloud)

 ## Release Notes
+### 1.1.4
+Created inputs.conf to pass app inspect and force python 3 by default

 ### 1.1.3
 password: syntax did not work if using a dynamic/REST based restore, now supported